MetaMask/keyring-api/docs/architecture.md

   Dapp -->>- User: Done
   ```

-- **Synchronous**: MetaMask sends a keyring request to the keyring snap, and
+- **Synchronous**: MetaMask sends a keyring request to the Keyring Snap, and
-  the keyring snap responds with a `{ pending: false, result }` response that
+  the Keyring Snap responds with a `{ pending: false, result }` response that
   contains the result of the request.

   ```mermaid